-Federal Child Pornography Defense Attorney in Olathe, Johnson County, KS
+Kansas City Federal and State Child Pornography Defense Attorney

 Possession • Production • Distribution • Transmission Of Child Pornography

-Both state and federal laws prohibit the possession of any photograph, video or visual depiction of any sexual or nude activity of any person under 18 years of age.
+Both state and federal laws prohibit the possession of any photograph, video or visual depiction of any nudity or sexual activity of any person under 18 years of age.
 By law, persons under 18 are legally incapable of consenting to nude photography or video recording.
-Although the law in Kansas deems an individual capable of voluntarily consenting to sexual intercourse at age 16, that person is legally incapable of consenting to visual depiction of that otherwise “lawful” act.
-Any nude or sexually explicit visual depiction of a child under the age of 16 may likely satisfy the definition of Child Pornography at the State or Federal level.
+Although the law in Kansas deems an individual capable of voluntarily consenting to sexual intercourse at age 16 – 17 in Missouri, persons under the age of 18 legally incapable of consenting to visual depiction of those otherwise “lawful” acts.
+Therefore, any nude or sexually explicit visual depiction of a child under the age of 18 may likely satisfy the definition of Child Pornography at the State or Federal level.

 Sexual Exploitation of a Child – K.S.A.
 21-5510